ksu-is/GradeTrackerGUI/ProjectRoadmap.md

 - [x] Format GUI window
 -[x] Find ways to take input in textbox and result a grade
 - [] Take user input for assignment grades in IS 3020 under a user
+- [] Find ways to place input into excel file
+- [] Place user input into excel file